 So what did an old fashioned soda fountain look like?
-Sadly, there are hardly any examples around anymore, but we do have historical photos of popular ones that did exist.
+Sadly, there are only a few examples still existing, and they have been modernized; however, we do have historical photos representative of soda parlors that once existed in towns and cities across the land.

 Thirsty customers enjoyed socializing and sipping their fizzy sodas while seated on round wooden stools running along the long marble counter.